 You’ll do real work, participate in group exercises, meet associates and partners, and attend social events organised by trainees.
 It’s your opportunity to really immerse yourself in the work and culture that Freshfields has to offer.
 You will receive a weekly payment of £450 and eligible students can also apply for a financial bursary to help towards living costs.

 For further information and details about the application procedure, learn more and then apply now!

 Our trainee starting salary is £45,000 in the first year, rising to £51,000 in the second year.

 We offer a full range of benefits in our central London office including a range of social and sporting activities and private medical and dental care.

 There’s also the opportunity to get involved in our thriving pro bono programme and the many social networks that connect people across our firm.

 The firm pays the fees and a maintenance grant for both the Legal Practice Course and the Graduate Diploma in Law.

-It doesn’t matter what your background is, which university you went to or the degree you studied.
-What does matter is that you have intellectual talent, excellent written and spoken English, and that you work well with other people.
+It doesn’t matter what your background is, which university you went to, or the degree you studied.
+What does matter is that you have intellectual talent, excellent communication skills, and that you work well with other people.